woodRock/super-telegram/README.md

 # super-telegram

 Documentation for migration of WMS to newer version of Mapserver.
+We keep these scripts in a GitHub repository so they can easily be deployed and run on any apache servers.
+The scripts are a collection of utilities.
+They aid the migration process of a postgis database to a new server.
+That new server has a more recent version of Mapserver and Postgres installed.
+Therfore deprecated syntax must be refactored out of the existing codebase and migrated to this server.

 ## Scripts
 - **bug\_count** - Count the number of bugs in all the mapfiles.
 This is based of a grep of problematic syntax from deprecated versions of mapfile.